rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-and-project-group-charter.md

 [Rust root frame]
      |
      v
-[Native frames]
+[Foreign frames]
      |
      v
 [Rust helper function]
 ```

 This Rust helper function may panic.
-Lucet would like to be able to
+Lucet would like to be able to catch this
-catch this panic from the Rust root frame.
-They would like to have the
+panic from the Rust root frame.
+They would like to have the foreign frames
-Native frames "gracefully unwind".
-However, the native frames
-themselves do not contain any destructors or landing pads -- they
+"gracefully unwind".
+However, the foreign frames themselves do not contain any
-simply need to be "skipped over", in effect.
+destructors; they simply need to be "skipped over".

+> XXX statement from Adam on destructors:

+> We want to uphold the property that destructors run on any Rust frames that may
+> exist when there's either a panic in a Rust hostcall, or when the Wasm guest
+> code faults.
+Whether the Wasm frames get unwound or just dropped is irrelevant
+> at this point, because as Niko mentioned there are no destructors on those
+> frames, just enough call frame information to let the unwinder do its thing.

 Moreover, Lucet executes only on a narrow range of platforms: